I have an 8h layover in Hong Kong, is it worth getting out of the airport? If you ever find yourself asking that question, the answer is simply YES!

 We changed into our summer attire, stuffing long sleeve shirts and trousers in our backpacks, and went straight to the train tickets counter.
 There are special tickets offered to those travelling there and back in one day – same day return Airport – Hong Kong for HKD115/adult (~AUD19).

 It took us about 25 minutes to reach Hong Kong central station.
-From there we walked to the waterfront and were already very happy with our choice – instead of spending about 30 hours in airplanes and airport we were able to walk outside, breathe fresh air (as fresh as it gets in Hong Kong) and help our bodies deal with jet lag by soaking up the sun and watching a lovely sunset.
+From there we walked to the waterfront and were already very happy with our choice – instead of spending about 30 hours in airplanes and airports we were able to walk outside, breathe fresh air (as fresh as it gets in Hong Kong) and help our bodies deal with jet lag by soaking up the sun and watching a lovely sunset.

 From the waterfront, we went on the Star Ferry ride to the Tsim Sha Tsui (TST) side.
 It costs only HKD3.10/person (~AUD0.50) and really is a fun way to travel.
 Be aware the tickets can be purchased by cash only (unless you own an Octopus card).